RCIC-UCI-Public/website-rcic/docs/source/software/software.rst

                | All installed software is compiled specifically for this OS.

 **Already installed software**
-  For the most part, cluster users only need to know (or discover) the :underline:`already-available application environment module` and load it prior to using the application.
+  For the most part, cluster users only need to know or discover the already available application environment module and load it prior to using the application.
 Please see:

   * :ref:`modules` to learn how to use software modules, including how to to see the most recent software versions and availability.
   * :ref:`software updates` for details about installed software and their modules.

+**Licensed Software**
+  Access to some applications requires a license.
+Only registered users can use such software.
+We do not purchase or provide licenses.
+  Licenses are usually bought by the PIs for their groups group and the access must be approved by a PI.

+  When submitting a ticket requesting an access to the licensed software please cc your email request to the PI to assist with the confirmation processing.

+  Current licensed software:
+    | Abaqus
+    | Gaussian
+    | Stata 16 and 17
+    | VASP 5.* and 6.*

 **New software**
   If you want to request new software, please see :ref:`user installed` :underline:`before` :ref:`software tickets`.